Rancher in Alberta with a $3M Family Farm Transfer: Bill C-208 Intergenerational Rules in 2026

 Most business sellers are limited to the standard 5-year capital gains reserve under Section 40(1)(a)(iii) — minimum 20% of the gain recognized annually.
 Farm transfers to children get a preferential 10-year reserve under Section 40(1.1), with only 10% of the gain recognized annually.

-For Wayne's $1,350,000 taxable gain (after LCGE), the 10-year reserve means $135,000 of gain recognized per year.
-At the 50% inclusion rate (since $135,000 stays well below the $250,000 threshold), each year produces only $67,500 of taxable income from the transfer.
-The annual tax on that slice alone — before considering Wayne's other income — is approximately $32,400 at Alberta's blended marginal rates below the top bracket.
+For Wayne's $1,350,000 remaining gain (after LCGE), the 10-year reserve means $135,000 of gain recognized per year.
+At the flat 50% inclusion rate that applies in 2026, each year produces $67,500 of taxable income from the transfer.
+The annual tax on that slice alone — before considering Wayne's other income — is roughly $20,000 to $22,000 at Alberta's blended marginal rates below the top bracket.
+The value of the 10-year reserve is no longer about staying below an inclusion-rate threshold (there is no such threshold in 2026) — it's about keeping each year's recognition in Wayne's lower marginal brackets rather than stacking the full $675,000 of taxable income at the top 48% rate in a single year.

 The reserve requires genuine deferred payment.
 Claire's corporation must issue a vendor take-back promissory note to Wayne for a significant portion of the transfer price, with payments spread over the reserve period.
 If Claire's corporation pays the full $3M in cash at closing, the reserve is unavailable regardless of the qualified farm property status.
 The note itself carries credit risk — if the ranch operation struggles and Claire's corporation cannot make the annual payments, Wayne holds an unsecured claim against a family-controlled corporation.